Deconstructing the Properties of Solar Super Active Region 13664 in the Context of the Historic Geomagnetic Storm of 2024 May 10-11: Description of magnetic parameters

 \section{Description of magnetic parameters}

 We analyze several physical properties of ARs using SHARP data to inspect how extreme AR 13664 is.
 Table \ref{tab:Table 1} contains all these properties along with their description, physical units and percentile values indicating their rank among all the ARs over the SDO era.
-It is to be noted that physical properties of AR 13664 and 13697 are compared with the instances when the area of all other ARs is maximum during their respective disk transits.
-To compute the temporal evolution of flare relevant parameters we use ``sharp\_cea\_720s" data series of HMI instrument (refer Figure \ref{fig:Figure 4}).
+It is to be noted that physical properties of ARs 13664 and 13697 are compared with the instances when the area of all other ARs is maximum during their respective disk transits.
+We reiterate the fact that AR 13664 survived long enough to face Earth the second time, where it was reidentified as AR 13697 by NOAA.
+To compute the temporal evolution of flare relevant parameters we use ``sharp\_cea\_720s" data series of HMI instrument \citep[refer to Figure \ref{fig:Figure 4};][]{Bobra_2014_SolPhys}.
 We use time averaged values of these parameters only within \(\pm 60^{\circ}\) CMD range to compute the mean value referred in Figure \ref{fig:Figure 5}.
 The formula for calculating time averaged mean \( \langle Q \rangle \) of a parameter \( Q \) is,

 where $N$ is the number of data points in the time series and \( T = t_N - t_1 \) is the transit time of AR between \(-60^\circ\) and \(+60^\circ\) latitude.
 The reason behind choosing time averaged mean over the arithmetic mean is the presence of irregularity in the data-sampling due to occasional gaps in SHARP data.
 The physical properties which are not readily available as SHARP keywords and have been manually calculated using SHARP images are distinctly marked with an asterisk (*) in Table \ref{tab:Table 1}.
 The formulae for calculating these parameters -- TOTTWIST, MEANTWIST, TOTUSTWIST and MEANUSTWIST -- are as follows,